 Lunch – Lussmanns

-Lussmanns Sustainable Fish and Grill is a Hertfordshire institution, serving up local high quality cuisine with sustainable, ethical food production at the the forefront of their delicious creations.
+Lussmanns Sustainable Fish and Grill is a local institution with some of the best restaurants in Hertfordshire, serving up high quality cuisine with sustainable, ethical food production at the the forefront of their delicious creations.
 Employing the highest animal welfare standards and environmentally-friendly policies, it's earned them the highest possible sore from the Sustainability Resturant Association.
 Choose from any of their five Hertfordshire sites to disover why they won the Hertfordshire Taste of the Year Award in 2019.